yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 It is an explicit goal of this protocol that a workload deployment can include both architectures across a multi-chain call.
 In other words, Workload A can call Workload B with mutual TLS protection, while the next call to Workload C is protected at the application level.

-For application-level protection we currently propose two alternative solutions, one inspired by DPoP {{?RFC9449}} in {{dpop-esque-auth}} and one which is a profile of HTTP Message Signatures {{!RFC9421}} in {{http-sig-auth}}.
-The design team believes that we need to pick one of these two alternatives for standardization, once we have understood their pros and cons.

 ## Extending This Protocol to Other Use Cases